Handling Conflict in Relationships

 In this Webinar:

-In the midst of a global pandemic, most couples are facing new strains on their relationship that are making life at home all the more difficult.
+Many couples are facing new strains on their relationship that are making life at home all the more difficult.
 In a recent survey, only 18 percent of couples reported satisfaction in communication with their partner.
 Yet, with the rise in new challenges comes an opportunity to learn long-term strategies to overcome obstacles and deepen connection.
 In this introspective and enlightening webinar, Dr. Lisa Firestone will describe how adopting certain principles can help couples use this time to not just survive but to thrive.

 Drawing on more than 30 years of research, theory, and clinical experience with couples, Dr. Firestone will explore how each person’s internal defenses formed in childhood are often at the root of the deepest conflict or distress in their relationships, even in the face of external hardships.
 As one national survey showed “how couples argue was more related to divorce potential than was what they argue about.”
 This presentation is therefore designed to empower individuals to understand the dynamics that hurt their closest relationships and learn healthier strategies to handle stress and conflict.
 By taking a curious, open, and introspective approach to the problems they are experiencing, people can truly transform their relationships.

-This presentation will offer two essential things:
+This presentation offers two essential things:

 - A pathway to understanding the reactions and defenses that hurt one’s close relationships